onnx/onnx/docs/IR.md

 #### Values

 The representation distinguishes between two kinds of values: attribute values, which are statically known, and runtime values.
-The type of values permitted in the two cases are different.
-The permitted types of attribute values are indicated by the enumeration `AttributeType`, while the permitted types of runtime values are described by `TypeProto`.
+The types of values permitted in the two cases are different.

-The types of the inputs and outputs of the model must be specified, including the shapes of tensors.
-While the ranks of input and output tensors are statically specified, the sizes of specific dimensions (axis) may be statically unknown and are indicated so using symbolic identifiers in the shape.
+The types of the inputs and outputs of a graph must be specified.

 #### Optional Inputs